bratpeki/modern-milkytracker-guide/docs/playlist.md

-Here, we're covering how to actually use the playlist.
+Here, we're covering how to actually use the pattern editor.

 So, let's get started!

 # Positioning yourself

-You can move around using the playlist movements keybinds, or the mouse.
+You can move around using the pattern editor movements keybinds, or the mouse.

 <!-- TODO: Arrows, tab, PgUp, PgDn, Home and End -->

 Mouse movement is enabled with the "Click to cursor" configuration option, under the "Misc." tab.
 When that option is on, you can simply left-click to where you want to go!

-# Placing notes and effects into the playlist
+# Placing notes and effects into the pattern editor

 First and foremost, you need to select the right pattern to edit.

 You can do this from [the pattern editing window](./ui.md#pattern-editing-window) and [the song arranger](./ui.md#the-song-arranger).